dtczhl/FedTuning/README.md

 }
 ```

-**Note**: we re-design our algorithm, which shows better results.
-We will update our arXiv paper ASAP.

 Codes are tested on (1) Ubuntu 18.04 with a 32GB Tesla V100 GPU, cuda:11.4, and (2) Ubuntu 20.04 with 24GB Nvidia RTX A5000 GPUs, cuda:11.3.
 Both use PyTorch 1.9.1 and Python 3.9.